 - Vision therapy is an option for people whose blurred distance vision is caused by a spasm of the muscles which control eye focusing.
 Various eye exercises can be used to improve poor eye focusing ability and regain clear distance vision.

-People with nearsightedness have a variety of options to correct their vision problem.
+People with nearsightedness have a variety of options to correct their vision problems.
 In consultation with your optometrist, you can select the treatment that best meets your visual and lifestyle needs.

 Presbyopia is a condition in which your eyes gradually lose the ability to see things up close.
 It is not a disorder or disease but rather a natural aging process of the eye.
 Presbyopia literally means “old eye” in Greek.